-6 The first objective for all plans is the primary and the second is the secondary.
-All scheme returns are reported net of investment fees and costs when compared against a net investment return target for AWE plus objectives and a gross investment return target for secondary objectives.
+6 All scheme returns are reported net of investment fees and costs.
 This includes all of the investment costs and any additional underlying costs relating to the investment.
 Net returns are the returns received by the schemes and are based on final audited numbers.